yitznewton/facpubs-touro/README.md

 -------

-You can edit the frontend template at FACPUBS/apps/frontend/templates/layout.php
+You can edit the frontend template at `FACPUBS/apps/frontend/templates/layout.php`

 Theming for the tabs is available at http://jqueryui.com/themeroller/

-Selecting the options may be more involved that it seems it should.
+Selecting the options for the themeroller may be more involved that it seems it should; if you're stuck, drop us a line.

 Contact
 -------